Sixth Street Specialty Lending, Inc. (TSLX) To Go Ex-Dividend on February 28th

-Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) declared a dividend on Tuesday, February 25th, investing.com reports.
+Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) announced a dividend on Thursday, February 27th, investing.com reports.
 Shareholders of record on Monday, March 3rd will be paid a dividend of 0.07 per share by the financial services provider on Thursday, March 20th.
-This represents a yield of 7.06%.
-The ex-dividend date of this dividend is Friday, February 28th.
-This is a positive change from Sixth Street Specialty Lending’s previous dividend of $0.05.
+This represents a yield of 6.99%.
+The ex-dividend date is Friday, February 28th.
+This is an increase from Sixth Street Specialty Lending’s previous dividend of $0.05.

-Sixth Street Specialty Lending has a dividend payout ratio of 82.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities analysts expect Sixth Street Specialty Lending to earn $2.16 per share next year, which means the company should continue to be able to cover its $1.84 annual dividend with an expected future payout ratio of 85.2%.
+Sixth Street Specialty Lending has a dividend payout ratio of 82.1% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Research analysts expect Sixth Street Specialty Lending to earn $2.16 per share next year, which means the company should continue to be able to cover its $1.84 annual dividend with an expected future payout ratio of 85.2%.

 Sixth Street Specialty Lending Price Performance

-TSLX has been the topic of several recent research reports.
-Royal Bank of Canada reissued an “outperform” rating and set a $23.00 price objective on shares of Sixth Street Specialty Lending in a report on Tuesday, November 12th.
-Keefe, Bruyette & Woods lifted their price target on Sixth Street Specialty Lending from $21.50 to $23.00 and gave the company an “outperform” rating in a research note on Tuesday, February 18th.
-JPMorgan Chase & Co. boosted their price target on Sixth Street Specialty Lending from $22.50 to $23.00 and gave the stock an “overweight” rating in a report on Tuesday, February 18th.
-Truist Financial boosted their target price on shares of Sixth Street Specialty Lending from $23.00 to $24.00 and gave the stock a “buy” rating in a report on Tuesday, February 18th.
-Finally, Wells Fargo & Company lifted their target price on Sixth Street Specialty Lending from $21.00 to $23.00 and gave the stock an “overweight” rating in a report on Wednesday, January 29th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $22.79.
+A number of brokerages recently weighed in on TSLX.
+Truist Financial boosted their price objective on shares of Sixth Street Specialty Lending from $23.00 to $24.00 and gave the company a “buy” rating in a research report on Tuesday, February 18th.
+Royal Bank of Canada increased their price target on Sixth Street Specialty Lending from $23.00 to $25.00 and gave the stock an “outperform” rating in a research report on Wednesday.
+Keefe, Bruyette & Woods raised their price target on Sixth Street Specialty Lending from $21.50 to $23.00 and gave the stock an “outperform” rating in a report on Tuesday, February 18th.
+LADENBURG THALM/SH SH downgraded Sixth Street Specialty Lending from a “buy” rating to a “neutral” rating in a research note on Friday, February 14th.
+Finally, Wells Fargo & Company raised their target price on Sixth Street Specialty Lending from $21.00 to $23.00 and gave the company an “overweight” rating in a research note on Wednesday, January 29th.
+One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $23.07.

 Sixth Street Specialty Lending, Inc (NYSE: TSLX) is a business development company.
 The fund provides senior secured loans (first-lien, second-lien, and unitranche), unsecured loans, mezzanine debt, and investments in corporate bonds and equity securities and structured products, non-control structured equity, and common equity with a focus on co-investments for organic growth, acquisitions, market or product expansion, restructuring initiatives, recapitalizations, and refinancing.